rehanasalsabilla/Jarkom-Modul-1-IT12-2024/README.md

   ![10010](https://github.com/rehanasalsabilla/Jarkom-Modul-1-IT12-2024/assets/136863633/a38411c5-55a2-4a65-b968-02394a1dbbf7)

 ## Soal 5 : Fuzz
+My website got hacked.
+Can you analyze this network traffic to help me track the attacker?

 #### Solusi :
 - Pertama-tama download file fuzz dan lakukan command 'nc 10.15.40.20 10001' pada terminal untuk melihat clue soal